QED1224/Toontown-Resources/Guide.md

 P(at least Toon 1 or Toon 3 hit) = P(Toon 1 and Toon 3 hit) = 0.9025 + 0.095 = 0.9975
 ```

-As shown above, there's now only a 4.75% difference in the probability of HH.
-You might be tempted to point out that we also only saw a 4.75% increase in P(at least Toon 1 or Toon 2 hit), which is true, but there's another factor: one hit is significantly better than no hits.
+As shown above, in this case there was only a 4.75% difference in the probability of HH.
+You might be tempted to point out that we also only saw a 4.75% increase in P(at least Toon 1 or Toon 2 hit), which is true, but there's another factor: one hit was significantly better than no hits.
 Think about it in terms of the number of possible ways to defeat a cog:

 ```
 Cog HP = 200